 “Making this work was, on a personal level, an almost subconscious precursor to Chances with Wolves,” explains Justka.
 “The daily meditation of collecting materials people cast off, and turning them into a sculptural diary, ended as the radio program began.
 With each episode of the radio show, we take overlooked and forgotten songs from different contexts, times, cultures and styles; ‘beautiful failures’ we think of them as, and do our best to meld them into an seamless experience for our listeners.”

-Pioneer Works Publishing will release a book in conjunction with the show featuring a foreword by Justin Cox of Chances with Wolves.
+Pioneer Works Press published a book in conjunction with the show featuring a foreword by Justin Cox of Chances with Wolves.